-Rare March Weather Shift: Why Mumbai Is Set to Receive Unseasonal Rain After a Heatwave
+Rare March weather shift: Why Mumbai is set to receive unseasonal rain after a heatwave

 While the city recorded its wettest March in 2023, the Santacruz station received 0 mm rainfall during the month in 2024, 2022, 2021, 2020, 2019, 2018 and 2017.
 Data from IMD shows that in 2016, the city had received marginal rainfall of 10 mm during the month.

-“The city may sometimes experience some showers owing to popping systems but it is unusual for the month of March,” an IMD official told Express.
+“The city may sometimes experience some showers owing to popping systems but it is unusual for March,” an IMD official told The Indian Express.

 How much relief can the city expect from heat?